adobe/spectrum-web-components/packages/overlay/imperative-api.md

 ### delayed

-An Overlay that is `delayed` will wait until a warm-up period has completed before opening.
+An Overlay that is `delayed` will wait until a warm-up period of 1000ms has completed before opening.
 Once the warmup period has completed, all subsequent Overlays will open immediately.
-When no Overlays are opened, a cooldown period will begin.
+When no Overlays are opened, a cooldown period of 1000ms will begin.
 Once the cooldown has completed, the next Overlay to be opened will be subject to the warm-up period if provided that option.

 ### notImmediatelyCloseable